polrel-witter/gather/README.md

 # Gather
 A meetup app for Urbit.
-Host and attend gatherings.

 ## Install
 In Grid: `~pontus-fadpun-polrel-witter/gather`